New gel aims to stop chemo side effect that makes hands hurt

 Summary

-This study tests a gel called TAR-0520 to prevent hand-foot syndrome, a painful skin reaction caused by the chemotherapy drug capecitabine.
+This study tests a gel called TAR-0520 to see if it can prevent hand-foot syndrome, a painful skin reaction caused by the chemotherapy drug capecitabine.
 About 25 people with breast or colorectal cancer will apply the gel to their hands twice daily for 12 weeks.
-The goal is to see if the gel is safe and reduces the severity of hand-foot syndrome, improving quality of life.
+Their feet will not be treated and will serve as a comparison.
+The goal is to check if the gel is safe and reduces the severity of hand-foot syndrome.

 Disclaimer